hardfire/hardfire.github.com/content/post/nasit-expo-is-tech-mashup-but-bigger-and-better.md

 Anyway, just a random recollection of organizing Tech Mashup.
 It was a fun event. 🙂

+Just to clarify, I'm sad, but also very happy that NAS-IT Expo is happening.
+Such events are essetial to move the needle and catalyze the ecosystem.
+At the current stage, each event counts and we cannot have enough of them, just yet.

 Photos of Tech Mashup - [Flickr](https://www.flickr.com/photos/hardfire/albums/72157633538094389/with/8761212339)

 Until then,